 It is remarkably good to steam and froth milk with its manual swivel jet frother, and you can be assured of a fantastic marocchino or latte every time.
-This machine also works well with either pod or ground coffee with its patented dual filter holder and its two separate thermostats; this allows the steam and water pressures to be controlled separately – ideal for experimenting with different drinks.
+This machine also works well with either pod or ground coffee with its patented dual filter holder and its two separate thermostats; this lets the steam and water pressures be controlled separately – ideal for experimenting with different drinks.

 Some of its espresso machine reviews say the machine is a little loud to work with, but its convenience, underscored by its simple to remove water tank, may make this the perfect option for any espresso lovers and their needs.

 KRUPS EA8808 2-IN-1 Touch Cappuccino Super Automatic Espresso Machine